 depression is the result of

 drug or other substance abuse, a prescribed medication, another

 National Institute of Mental Health, psychotherapy only has a 20% success

 I honor and respect your race,

-religion, culture, and way of life including senior citizens and those with
+religion, culture, sexual orientation and way of life including senior citizens and those with

 I also welcome adults in consensual, sane and safe, alternative sexual and

 other creative lifestyle choices including those in the LGBTQ+ community.